JS-RUH-1/W08D04/README.md

 https://user-images.githubusercontent.com/75578380/144288712-faea4251-ecdd-4095-abee-5a83954e9a0f.mp4

-* NOTE: all CRUD operations are working, but in this video I only tried the update..
+* NOTE:  all CRUD operations are working, but in this video I only filmed the update feature..

 ## W08D04 CRUD Express App with Mongoose & React Native